janlely/jparser/readme.md

 # jparser

 # Haskell style Parser Combinater implemented in Java.
-jparser does not generate AST, so you need to use the map method to map the results to a custom class.
+Just like the usage of Parser Combinator in Haskell, jparser does not generate AST, so you need to use the map method to map the results to a custom class.

 ## Maven (jdk11+ is required)
 ```xml